-The participation of directors via videoconference or telecommunication is taken into consideration when calculating the quorum and the majority, with the exception of participation relative to the decisions, for which the French Commercial Code does not allow this procedure.
+The participation of directors via a means of telecommunication is taken into consideration when calculating the quorum and the majority.

 11.2.5 Representation - Chairman - Meeting secretary

 All members of the Board of Directors may give, by letter, telegram, mandate, e-mail or any other written document, to any other member of the Board of Directors, the authority to represent them at a Board of Directors' meeting.